On the optimization of the Robin eigenvalues in some classes of polygons: Introduction

 admits a nonzero weak solution.
 Here $\Omega$ is a bounded set in $\R^d$ with sufficiently smooth boundary and $\nu$ is the outer normal.
 It is well known (see e.g. \cite{BucFreKen}) that this problem admits a weak formulation based on the bilinear form

 where $\mathcal{H}^{d-1}$ is the $(d-1)$-dimensional Hausdorff measure and $u$ on $\partial\Omega$ is the boundary trace.
-By the trace inequality in the Sobolev space $H^1(\Omega)$ the bilinear form $\mathcal{E}_\beta$ is semibounded in $L^2(\Omega)$, i.e., there are constants $c_1,c_2>0$ such that $\mathcal{E}_\beta(u,u)+c_1\|u\|^2_{L^2}\geq \|u\|_{H^1}^2$, hence $\mathcal{E}_\beta$ defines a closed operator $(-\Delta_\beta)$ in $L^2(\Omega)$, which is self-adjoint and has compact resolvent, so that its spectrum is real and consists of an increasing sequence $\bigl(\lambda_{k,\beta}\bigr)_{k\in\N}$ of eigenvalues such that $\lambda_{k,\beta}\to+\infty$ as $k\to +\infty$, with $\lambda_{1,\beta}>0$ if $\beta>0$.
+By the trace inequality in the Sobolev space $H^1(\Omega)$ the bilinear form $\mathcal{E}_\beta$ is semibounded in $L^2(\Omega)$, i.e., there are constants $c_1,c_2>0$ such that $\mathcal{E}_\beta(u,u)+c_1\|u\|^2_{L^2}\geq \|u\|_{H^1}^2$, hence $\mathcal{E}_\beta$ defines a closed operator $(-\Delta_\beta)$ in $L^2(\Omega)$ which is self-adjoint and has compact resolvent, so that its spectrum is real and consists of an increasing sequence $\bigl(\lambda_{k,\beta}\bigr)_{k\in\N}$ of eigenvalues such that $\lambda_{k,\beta}\to+\infty$ as $k\to +\infty$, with $\lambda_{1,\beta}>0$ if $\beta>0$.
 The corresponding variational formulation for the first eigenvalue leads to the minimization of the Rayleigh quotient

 As in the more classical Dirichlet and Neumann problems (that can be formally obtained from \eqref{eq:classicalRobin} by letting $\beta$ to $+\infty$ and to $0$, respectively) one can look for the sets $\Omega$ that optimize suitable functions of the Robin spectrum.
 Such problems are different in nature according to the sign of the boundary parameter $\beta$.
-The simplest one is obviously that of finding the set $\Omega$ with minimal first eigenvalue with $\beta>0$ among the sets with prescribed Lebesgue measure: the optimal set turns out to be the ball, as proved in two dimension by M.-H. Bossel \cite{Bossel} and in higher dimension by D. Daners \cite{Daners}.
-In the negative boundary parameter regime $\beta<0$, by using a constant test function in \eqref{eq:Rayleigh1}, it is easily checked that the first eigenvalue verifies
+The simplest one is obviously that of finding the set $\Omega$ with minimal first eigenvalue with $\beta>0$ among the sets with prescribed Lebesgue measure: the optimal set turns out to be the ball, as proved in dimension two by M.-H. Bossel \cite{Bossel} and in higher dimension by D. Daners \cite{Daners}.
+In the negative boundary parameter regime $\beta<0$, by using a constant test function in \eqref{eq:Rayleigh1} it is easily checked that the first eigenvalue verifies

 where $|\Omega|$ is the Lebesgue measure of $\Omega$.
-As a consequence, the first eigenvalue is bounded from above but one should expect it to be bounded below under either the perimeter constraint nor for the measure one.
+As a consequence, the first eigenvalue is bounded from above but one should expect it to be bounded below under either the perimeter constraint or the measure constraint.
 Therefore it is very natural to study the {\em maximization} of the first eigenvalue.
-Nevertheless, in this case the optimal set is not yet known in general, though in the planar case with measure constraint it is proved in \cite{FreKre} that the disk is a maximizer for sufficiently small (in absolute value) values of the boundary parameter and that there exists a critical threshold under which the disk is not a maximizer anymore.
+In this case the optimal set is not yet known in general, though in the planar case with measure constraint it is proved in \cite{FreKre} that the disk is a maximizer for sufficiently small (in absolute value) values of the boundary parameter and that there exists a critical threshold under which the disk is not a maximizer anymore.
 On the other hand, in \cite{bfnt19} it is proved that the ball is the only maximizer among convex sets, in any dimension and for any value of $\beta<0$.